boldflight/BibleConverter/test_EPUB/output/gal.md

 [3] So also we, when we were minors, were enslaved under the basic forces of the world.
 [4] But when the appropriate time had come, God sent out his Son, born of a woman, born under the law, [5] to redeem those who were under the law, so that we may be adopted as sons with full rights.
-[6] And because you are sons, God sent the Spirit of his Son into our hearts, who calls “Abba!
-Father!”
+[6] And because you are sons, God sent the Spirit of his Son into our hearts, who calls “_Abba!_ Father!”
 [7] So you are no longer a slave but a son, and if you are a son, then you are also an heir through God.

 ### Heirs of Promise Are Not to Return to Law